humanlyhuman/torzu/FAQ.md

 **Q:** But you're just stealing changes from other forks!<br/>
 **A:** This is a pretty normal thing to do in the open source world.
 Yes, a lot of the changes are cherry-picked from other forks.
 There is no point in duplicating work unnecessarily and keeping good additions out of the project just because they are not mine.
 Original contributors are always credited as commit author of course.
-Note however that all changes listed in the README file are my own work and other forks should feel free to cherry-pick them!
+Note however that all changes listed in the README file are the work of Torzu contributors and other forks should feel free to cherry-pick them!

 **Q:** Will there ever be an Android version?<br/>
 **A:** Unfortunately I am pretty inexperienced in the Android world.
 This whole gradle stuff makes no sense to me and I've given up for now.
 Let's say, it'd be a nice bonus but it's very low priority.
 If you'd like to run Yuzu on Android you'd probably be better off with Sudachi.
+I'm [looking for people interested in helping out](http://vub63vv26q6v27xzv2dtcd25xumubshogm67yrpaz2rculqxs7jlfqad.onion/torzu-emu/torzu/issues/20)!

 **Q:** This fork is going to be abandoned very soon!<br/>
 **A:** I have committed myself to at the very least keep it updated enough to compile and run on modern systems for the next decade or so.
 If you don't see commits for a while it doesn't mean I've abandoned it.